 Interview and ranking

-You will attend a single interview with an additional Group 1 specialty question at the end of the interview for those in contention for both vacancies.
-You could be found appointable for Group 2 and not Group 1 if your performance in the additional question takes you below the appointability line.
-As all the Group 2 assessment is within the Group 1 assessment, you cannot be appointable for Group 1 and not appointable for Group 2.
+You will attend a single interview with an additional Group 1 medical registrar suitability question in an additional station for those in contention for ST4 vacancies.
+You could be found appointable for Group 2 but not Group 1 if your performance in the medical registrar suitability question means you do not meet the ST4 criteria.
+If you have been found not appointable for ST3, you cannot be considered appointable for ST4, even if your score in the medical registrar suitability question enables you to meet the ST4 criteria.

-The scores will be duplicated across both vacancies, with the additional question scores added on to make the Group 1 application.
+Interview scores will be duplicated across both vacancies, with the additional question scores added for the ST4 application.
 This means you will get two independent final assessment scores and rankings, ranked against the other applicants within each vacancy.

 The ‘Interview & scoring’ gives further details on these areas.